wp-plugins/upi-crm-universal-crm-solution/readme.txt

 Gain instant knowledge of your current funnel and situation with the UpiCRM dashboard.
 No more endless spreadsheets, manual reports or confused and angry managers.
 Simply provide your executive team with an easy access to the real-time, easy to understand UpiCRM dashboard.

+API and integratio:
+New API hooks to extend and interface with other plugins and solution.

 == Installation ==